 ohnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.9, 15 hp, year of manufacture, powerhead, piston, water pump, carburetor, long shaft, 15 hp conversion, sailmaster

 Maintaining Johnson/Evinrude 9.9 & 15 hp 2 cycle outboards

 Shifting Problems : Any time you may have a shifting problem, do not immediately question the gearbox, ESPECIALLY if you happen to be using a motor that is hooked up to remote controls.
-The cables can become seized internally, or possibly stretched, even become unhooked from the motor.
+The cables can become seized internally, or possibly stretched, out of adjustment or even become unhooked from the motor.
 There are adjustments of the cables at the throttle/shift control ends.

-If you do have remote controls, disconnect them from the motor and try shifting the motor manually at the motor as a test.
+As a test, if you do have remote controls, disconnect them from the motor and try shifting the motor manually at the motor as a test as explained above

 Slipping Out of Gear : Here could be a situation where the actual gearbox is OK, just the linkage to the motor's shifting arm is out of adjustment.
 In the photo below, the motor is shifted into reverse, the red arrow is pointing to a notch on the rotating shifting detent cam.
 However the spring detent arm at the left is not into the notch below it, which could allow the gears to pop out of gear during a running situation.

 To adjust this, the blue arrow is pointing to a threaded rod from the shifting linkage that needs to be threaded out of the black plastic clevis, so the three are synchronized (gear clutch dog, shifting lever and these detent notches).

 Here we see a out of adjustment shifting adjustment rod